matomo-org/developer-documentation/docs/4.x/getting-started-part-1.md

 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'my secure password';
 ```

+If you are developing with Matomo then we usually recommend using the "root" database user in Matomo as various database tables may be created when running tests.

 ### Install Matomo

 Once Piwik is running, open it in your browser and follow the instructions to complete the installation.